prnvbn/textfsm-playground/wasm/README.md

 # WASM

-Run `make` to generate the wasm binary
+Run `make build` to generate the `dist` folder which has the relevant files that need to be served.